lfrestrepog/if-docs/website/docs/05-models/watt-time.md

 # WattTime Grid Emissions Model

+**Please note** `Watt-time` is a community model, not part of the IF standard library.
+This means the IF core team are not closely monitoring these models to keep them up to date.
+You should do your own research before implementing them!

 ## Introduction

 WattTime technology—based on real-time grid data, cutting-edge algorithms, and machine learning—provides first-of-its-kind insight into your local electricity grid’s marginal emissions rate.
 [Read More...](https://www.watttime.org/api-documentation/#introduction)